 What does it look like when a dirty industry goes clean?
 And can an ethical company be a profitable one?
 This week on Sea Change Radio, host Alex Wise talks to two people who work in very different industries: dairy processing and capitalism.
 His first guest is Brie Johnson from Straus Family Creamery who talks about practices that make milk production a more sustainable, less polluting and cleaner enterprise.
 Then he speaks with venture capitalist, Tom Blaisdell of DCM, about Clean Technology – where the concept of efficiency links the strange bedfellows of investment capitalism and sustainability.

 Welcome to the final episode in our Sea Change series, Back to the Future.
 Journalist and policy strategist David Bollier tells us about the idea of the commons; wind energy expert Patrick Quinlan talks about wind power in Massachusetts and how it has become a battleground over competing definitions of the commons; wind developer Dan Juhl talks about community wind power; and historian Kerry Buckley sums up the lessons of our series.
-Click to continue reading and listen to the show…
+Continue reading →

 The Waxman-Markey Climate Bill is making its way through Congress, and stirring up controversy within the environmental movement between those who support it as a necessary first step, and those who think it’s fatally flawed.
 Sea Change Radio talks with both sides.
 Joe Romm, editor of the ClimateProgress.org blog and a senior fellow at the Center for American Progress, favors passing the Bill.
 Carroll Muffett of Greenpeace says the bill fails to address key issues in solving the climate crisis.